 Taking Control Wellness Program

-This program is designed for adults who are ready and willing to examine the impact epilepsy has on his/her life and become an active participant in minimizing the negative impact of epilepsy, while working towards an optimal level of health and wellness.
+The Taking Control Wellness Program is specifically designed for adults who are ready and willing to confront their epilepsy and become an active participant in minimizing its impact and working towards an optimal level of health and wellness.